 A password that includes your full name or date of birth is not secure at all if someone already has access to that information.

-Don’t use the same password on every website.
+Don’t use the same password on every account - particularly email.
 If criminals manage to compromise one site and steal usernames and passwords, they'll often try those same combinations across other sites.
 Your BT account won’t be protected if another company loses your data, and you have used the same password.
 Criminals know just how often people rely on a single password across all their accounts, so don't do it.

 What other strategies are there for creating passwords?